grarl1/uni_neuralnetworks/README.md

 # NeuralNetworks
-Assignments of artificial neural networks
+Assignments of artificial neural networks.
+Reports written in Spanish.